Joi/joi.github.io/_posts/2020-10-04-bigger-prime-rib-reverse-sear.md

 Theoretically.

-Interesting also to note that their rate, 0.25 hrs per lb is at 325ºF and I am cooking at 170ºF at 1.5 hrs per lb or 6 times as long at 155ºF less temperature.
+Interesting also to note that their rate, 0.25 hrs per lb is at 325ºF and I am cooking at 170ºF at 1.5 hrs / lb or 6 times as long at 155ºF less temperature.

 ![Prime Rib on New Rack](/images/prime-rib-new-rack.jpeg) Prime rib using higher rack